friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	mc_sample_arg(:Query:conjunction_of_literals,+Samples:int,?Arg:var,-Values:list,+Options:list) is det

 The predicate samples :code:`Query` a number of :code:`Samples` times. :code:`Arg` should be a variable in :code:`Query`.
-The predicate returns in :code:`Values` a list of couples :code:`L-N` where :code:`L` is the list of values of :code:`Arg` for which :code:`Query` succeeds in a world sampled at random and :code:`N` is the number of samples returning that list of values.
+The predicate returns in :code:`Values` a list of pairs :code:`L-N` where :code:`L` is the list of values of :code:`Arg` for which :code:`Query` succeeds in a world sampled at random and :code:`N` is the number of samples returning that list of values.
 If :code:`L` is the empty list, it means that for that sample the query failed.
 If :code:`L` is a list with a single element, it means that for that sample the query is determinate.
-If, in all couples :code:`L-N`, :code:`L` is a list with a single element, it means that the clauses in the program are mutually exclusive, i.e., that in every sample, only one clause for each subgoal has the body true.
+If, in all pairs :code:`L-N`, :code:`L` is a list with a single element, it means that the clauses in the program are mutually exclusive, i.e., that in every sample, only one clause for each subgoal has the body true.
 This is one of the assumptions taken for programs of the PRISM system :cite:`DBLP:journals/jair/SatoK01`.
 For example `pcfglr.pl <http://cplint.eu/e/pcfglr.pl>`_ and `plcg.pl <http://cplint.eu/e/plcg.pl>`_ satisfy this constraint while `markov_chain.pl <http://cplint.eu/e/markov_chain.pl>`_ and `var_obj.pl <http://cplint.eu/e/var_obj.pl>`_ doesn’t.